gym-minsik/jwt-insights/jwt-concepts/README.md

 Generally, HS256 and RS256 are widely used JWT signature algorithms.
 In practical services, a specific algorithm should be selected considering security, performance, and flexibility.
 HS256, being a symmetric key algorithm, is simple and fast and may be suitable for secure communication within internal systems.
 On the other hand, RS256, utilizing asymmetric key encryption and Public Key Infrastructure, may be more appropriate for public APIs or authentication between services.

-### The Implementation of Encryption Algorithms
+### Implementation
-The actual implementation of encryption algorithms is a topic of considerable complexity and is not essential for understanding the concept of JWT.
-For most purposes, especially if you're not working on a commercial project that requires custom encryption implementations, it's sufficient to use well-established and verified libraries.
-For instance, the Node.js runtime, written in C++, employs [OpenSSL](https://www.openssl.org/) to implement its standard [crypto](https://nodejs.org/api/crypto.html) library.
-Developers interested in gaining a deeper understanding of these libraries can refer to their official documentation or source code for more detailed insights.
+The actual implementation of cryptographic algorithms involves considerable complexity and isn't crucial for grasping the concept of JWT.
+For most scenarios, particularly outside of commercial projects demanding bespoke cryptographic solutions, relying on established and verified libraries suffices.
+For example, the Node.js runtime, crafted in C++, uses [OpenSSL](https://www.openssl.org/) for its standard [crypto](https://nodejs.org/api/crypto.html) library.
+Due to these reasons, we do not implement cryptographic algorithms ourselves.